 ARTICLE VI USE AND PROTECTION OF SOFTWARE

 Section 1.
 Use of Software.
-County Attorney User Group members shall be entitled to use software and related managed professional services for all software owned by the County Attorney User Group, subject to payment of all fees described in Article III, Section 1, and compliance with then-current MnCCC software and information systems rules and regulations, any covenants and obligations between MnCCC and any third-part owners, any contractual obligations regarding maintenance and support for the software, and any Rules and Regulations contained herein.
+County Attorney User Group members shall be entitled to use software and related managed professional services for all software owned by the County Attorney User Group, subject to payment of all fees described in Article III, Section 1, and compliance with then-current MnCCC software and information systems rules and regulations, any covenants and obligations between MnCCC and any third-party owners, any contractual obligations regarding maintenance and support for the software, and any Rules and Regulations contained herein.

 Section 2.
 Protection of Software.
 Software owned by MnCCC and provided to County Attorney User Group members shall be copyright protected.
 County Attorney User Group members shall maintain in strictest confidence any and all software source code, user documentation or other confidential asset of MnCCC, and acknowledges that such access and usage is reserved and authorized solely for the member’s confidential internal use only, and that the member has no right to, and will not sell, license, distribute, transfer or otherwise make any unauthorized copy of any software source or object code or system or user documentation or any derivatives thereof, or to make any other unauthorized use of such assets without the prior written authorization of the County Attorney User Group Executive Committee, MnCCC Board and the Executive Director.
 In the event that any User Group member is authorized to and modifies the source code, such member shall indemnify, defend and hold the MnCCC and other members harmless from any claims resulting from such modifications, as well as for any unauthorized disclosure or other unauthorized use of such source code.